joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 We need a way to propagate annotations through the branches of a tree.

 Say we make our annotation a boolean where `false` implies unchanged, and `true` implies changed.
 In the real world, we would want to use a more descriptive data type than boolean, but for the sake of brevity, we stick with boolean.
 When a child has been annotated `true`, the parent should also be annotated `true`.
 Or thinking about it another way, to determine a parent's annotation, we must know the annotation of the children.

 If we modify some leaf or branch in a tree and want to propagate the change upwards, what can we do?
 We could write some specific algorithm that works only for booleans.
-While this would solve the problem, it would have to be rewritten somehow if we change the annotation.
+While this would solve the problem, it would have to be rewritten somehow if we change the type of annotation.

 A slightly more interesting solution is to look towards comonads.
 In this solution we can stop before we get the full power of a comonad.